CICA Domestic Abuse Compensation Claims

 For many victims of abuse, standing up to the perpetrator can be an intimidating prospect – especially when abuse has been inflicted by someone in a position of trust, such as a family member or friend.

-In some cases crimes of such a serious nature are reported to the police immediately, but for many reasons those targeted also often suffer in silence because of the sheer the amount of physical or emotional pain inflicted.
+In some cases, crimes of such a serious nature are reported to the police immediately.
+However, for many reasons, those targeted also often suffer in silence because of the sheer amount of physical or emotional pain inflicted.
 Although domestic and family violence is more commonly associated with acts of bullying or aggressive behaviour carried out within the home, it can refer to abusive acts of a sexual nature also.

-Typically, this type of abuse is committed by a partner, family member or loved one, but in some instances, particularly those where abuse has been inflicted during childhood, it may have been carried out by a family friend, neighbour or somebody a child comes into regular, unsupervised contact with.
+Typically, this type of abuse is committed by a partner, family member, or loved one.
+In some instances, particularly those where abuse has been inflicted during childhood, it may have been carried out by a family friend, neighbour, or somebody a child comes into regular and unsupervised contact with.

 Please download a copy of our Criminal Injuries Guide.

-We have helped thousands of innocent victims of abuse and sexual assault secure criminal injuries compensation.
-As leading criminal injury specialists, we work closely with the CICA to secure you the compensation you deserve.
+We have helped thousands of innocent victims of abuse and sexual assault secure criminal injury compensation.
+As leading

 - Our lawyers can maximise your chances of success in the quickest time possible.

 - We know that no amount of money can ever make up for how your life has been affected, but ………

 - We can take the stress away and chase for updates on a regular and persistent basis.

 We are proud to partner Coram, who are committed to improving the lives of the UK’s most vulnerable children and young people.
 They support children and young people from birth to independence, creating a change that lasts a lifetime.